alexander-moore/Thesis-Research/README.md

 - **Thesis Writing Rmd**: Contains the R MarkDown file with the body of writing forming the Thesis Book. **Outline** describes the chapters of this file.

-## Outline

-**Chapter 1: Survey Statistics and Imputation** Introduces machine learning, neural networks, survey statistics, and the pairwise significances of these fields to the research topic.

-**Chapter 2: Machine Learning and Neural Networks** Introduces machine learning building blocks such as fitting, bias-variance, and supervised learning.
-Neural networks discussed at length including mathematic fundamentals and properties relevant to study.

-**Chapter 3: Proof of Concept in Toy Data**: February 2019.

-**Chapter 4: Explorations in Real Data**: March 2019.